-Every five years, the FRA publishes a statistic on the total area of forest land worldwide.
-Based on past assessments, it also indicates whether global forest area is increasing or decreasing over time.
+Every five years, FRA publishes forest area globally and per country.
 These area measurements are based on a standardized definition of “forest” adopted by the FAO in 2000, which takes into account biophysical and land use criteria.
 The biophysical criterion establishes minimum thresholds for the height, canopy cover and extent of trees.
 The land use criterion requires that land be officially or legally designated for a “forest use,” such as conservation or harvest.
-Land that contains trees but is designated for agricultural or urban uses — for example, an oil palm plantation or a city park — would not be considered a forest.
-On the other hand, land that is temporarily devoid of trees — for example, recently logged or burned areas — would still be classified as forest if the official land use stipulates that trees will be allowed to regenerate in the future.
+Land that contains trees but is designated for agricultural or urban uses — for example, an oil palm plantation, shade grown cocoa (agroforestry) or a city park — would not be considered a forest.
+At the same time, land that is temporarily devoid of trees — for example, recently logged or burned areas — would still be classified as forest if the official land use stipulates that trees will be allowed to regenerate in the future.

 How is “forest change” reported?

 Using its land use criterion, the FAO’s definition of deforestation requires permanent land use change to occur.
-Losses of tree cover considered to be temporary (e.g. forests that have been clear cut but will be left to regrow) are not counted as deforestation.
+Losses of tree cover considered to be temporary (e.g., forests that have been clear cut but will be left to regrow) are not counted as deforestation.

-Where are the data from?
+Where is the data from?

-The FRA compiles official government statistics on forest-related information.
-These data are self-reported by countries and can come from a variety of sources using a variety of methods, including national forest inventories, academic studies, government registries or district forest offices.
-Although the FAO provides guidelines on what and how to report, in reality many countries employ their own definitions and methods.
+FRA compiles official government statistics on forest-related information.
+This data is self-reported by countries and can come from different sources using a variety of methods, including national forest inventories (NFIs), academic studies, government registries or district forest offices.
+Remote sensing (RS) is becoming more frequently used as an input into some nationally reported data.
+Although FAO provides guidelines on what and how to report, in reality, many countries employ their own definitions and methods.

-When are the data collected?
+When is the data collected and reported?

 What is the unit of analysis?

 Satellite-based data on GFW records changes in forest area by dividing Earth’s land surface into pixels.
-These pixels can then be aggregated to show changes over larger areas of interest.
-This modular format means that in addition to understanding forest dynamics at global, regional and national scales (as with FRA), users can also monitor changes within custom areas of interest, such as a specific national park in their country, a provincial district, an indigenous territory or even their own backyards.
+These pixels — which for most data on forest area and change are 30 m by 30 m in size — can then be aggregated to show changes over larger areas of interest.
+This modular format means that in addition to understanding forest dynamics at global, regional and national scales (as with the FRA), users can also monitor changes within custom areas of interest, such as a specific national park in their country, a provincial district, an Indigenous territory or even their own backyards.

 What does it all mean?